khushi-411/khushi-411.github.io/_posts/2024-05-13-multidim_grids_and_data.md

 Vertical (row co-ordinate) = blockIdx.y * blockDim.y + threadIdx.y;
 Horizontal (column co-ordinate) = blockIdx.x * blockDim.x + threadIdx.x;
 ```
-In C/CUDA, the information on the number of columns/rows in
+In CUDA C, the information on the number of columns/rows in
 dynamically allocated arrays is not known at compile time.
 As a result,
 programmers need to explicitly linearize, aka flatten, a dynamically allocated
 2D or a 3D array into a linear array in the current CUDA C.
 This is due to the flat memory space in modern computers.
-There are two
-ways we can linearize multidimensional arrays: row-major layout and
+We can linearize multidimensional arrays in two different
+memory format: row-major layout and
 column-major layout.
-Below is the diagram showing how to linearize the
+The figure below shows how to linearize the
-row-major 2-dimensional array:
+2-dimensional array in row-major layout:

 <img alt="Linearize multi-dimensional arrays" src="/assets/CUDA/linearize.png" class="center" >